SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

 3. (Optional) Gel Purification

     a.
+Load 50-200ul of each pooled plate on a 1% agarose gel.
+It will usually be necessary to tape several combs together to accomadate the volume.

     b.
+Run the gel for ~1hr at 100V, until there is sufficient separation between the amplicon and the indices.

     c.

-    d.
+Briefly image the gel under UV light to locate and excise the band.

+    b.
+Follow the manufactures protocol for extracting the DNA from the gel ([QIAquick Gel Extraction Kit](https://www.qiagen.com/us/resources/download.aspx?id=f4ba2d24-8218-452c-ad6f-1b6f43194425&lang=en)).

+    c.
+Once the DNA is isolated, proceed to qPCR quantification.

-4. Kapa Q-PCR Library Quantification
+4. Kapa qPCR Library Quantification

     a.
-Before Q-PCR reaction setup, add 1 ml Primer Premix (10X) to the 5 ml bottle of KAPA SYBR® FAST Q-PCR Master Mix (2X) and mix by vortexing for 10 sec.
-Record the date of Primer Premix addition on the KAPA SYBR® FAST Q-PCR Master Mix bottle.
+Before qPCR reaction setup, add 1 ml Primer Premix (10X) to the 5 ml bottle of KAPA SYBR® FAST qPCR Master Mix (2X) and mix by vortexing for 10 sec.
+Record the date of Primer Premix addition on the KAPA SYBR® FAST qPCR Master Mix bottle.

     b.
 Reaction can be either 10 ul or 20 ul.
 A 10 ul reaction volume is recommended.

     c.
-Prepare a 96 well Q-PCR plate compatible with the real time thermocycler.
+Prepare a 96 well qPCR plate compatible with the real time thermocycler.
 There are six standards.
 Each should be run in triplicate.
 Each pool at each dilution should be run in triplicate.